Physical Education at Wheatley

 Primary School PE and Sports Grant

-The government provides additional funding of £150 million per annum to improve provision of physical education and sport in primary schools.
-This funding - provided jointly by the Departments of Education, Health and Culture, Media and Sport - is allocated to primary school head teachers.
+The government provides additional funding of £150 million per annum to improve the provision of physical education and sport in primary schools.
+This funding - provided jointly by the Departments of Education, Health and Culture, Media and Sport - is allocated to primary school headteachers.
 The funding is ring-fenced and therefore can only be spent on provision of PE and Sport in schools.

 How much does the school receive and how do we spend it?

-Last year (2017-18) we received £19,130.
-Please click here to see how we have used this money to improve pupil opportunity and outcomes.
+Last year (2022-2023) we received £18,870.
+Please click on the link below to see how we have used this money to improve pupil opportunity and outcomes.